MohdRaza216/Blog-Project/README.md

-A project to create blogs.
+The goal of this project is to build a fully functional blog application using Django.